Wednesday, May 31, 2006

 For those of you who know them, Rev. Reed, Rev. Macdonald, Rev, Jordan and Pastor Davis preached in the evening service during the conference.
 There was an interpreter there for each of the services.
 And on the last night, there was two, a Tagalog interpreter and a Korean interpreter.
 Many Koreans come to the Philippines as missionaries and workers for God.
 They attend the services to help them learn English.
 One missionary’s son, found a reality in God with our church there, and attends our church instead of his own father’s church!

 The trips to the market and the mall were great adventures.
 Riding a jeepney there…taking a trike (motorcycle with a side car) back to the hotel….dickering with the driver over the amount….walking along the open market on the streets.
 That was a colorful experience.
 The jeepneys are privately owned and decorated with very bright colors and usually a theme or phrase.
 Many of them have references to God.
 Such as “Gift of God” “My Savior” “God Provides” and then there were those that had references to Bob Marley, or a certain section of town, even some with American flags on them.
-Walking the sidewalks, means walking the streets, for many of the vendors use that area for there wares.
+Walking the sidewalks, means walking the streets, for many of the vendors use that area for their wares.
 Jaywalking is common, so much so, that a recent government idea was to hang a wet sheet from a pole on the side of a vehicle about 7 feet high and drive through the streets, soaking those who were off the curb on the streets.
 The idea was mocked and as of this time not yet implemented.

 Music CDs, DVDs, and computer software were openly sold in kiosks in the mall area and along the streets.
 I perused their offerings and found software that would cost hundreds of dollars here, for just three or four dollars.
 I am sure (tongue firmly in cheek) that it was all legal and not pirated copies…Actually, I was told that when the police come to do a piracy crackdown, they confiscate the whole rack of material and as soon as they are gone and out of sight, the proprietor brings out a brand new rack!
 I did buy a couple of Rolex watches for only $5.45 each!
 I gave them as gag gifts that I hoped would at least last 15 minutes.